mockito/mockito/README.md

 ## How do I drink it?

-Recommended way of getting Mockito is declaring a dependency on "mockito-core" library (not "mockito-all"!) using your favorite build system.
+Recommended way of getting Mockito is declaring a dependency on "mockito-core" library ("mockito-all" is discontinued in Mockito 2.*) using your favorite build system.
 My favorite build system happens to be [Gradle](http://gradle.org) and so I do:

 ```groovy
 repositories {